aspose-total/Aspose.Total-Products/total/en/net/conversion/email-to-image/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export EMAIL to IMAGE via .NET" h2=".NET API to Render EMAIL to IMAGE on Windows, macOS, and Linux without using Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+As a .NET developer, you may need to add EMAIL to IMAGE conversion features to your applications.
+To do this, you can use the powerful file format manipulation APIs provided by Aspose.Total for .NET.
+Aspose.Total for .NET is a suite of APIs that enables developers to work with a wide range of file formats, including EMAIL and IMAGE.

+Using Aspose.Email for .NET, you can easily convert EMAIL files to HTML.
+This API provides a comprehensive set of features for working with EMAIL files, such as reading, writing, and manipulating EMAIL messages.
+It also supports a variety of EMAIL file formats, including MSG, EML, MHTML, and PST.

+Once you have converted the EMAIL file to HTML, you can use Aspose.Words for .NET to render the HTML to an IMAGE.
+This API provides a comprehensive set of features for working with IMAGE files, such as creating, editing, and converting IMAGE files.
+It supports a variety of IMAGE file formats, including JPEG, PNG, TIFF, and GIF.

-If you are a .NET developer looking to add EMAIL to IMAGE conversion features inside your applications, [Aspose.Total for .NET](https://products.aspose.com/total/net/) file format manipulation APIs are the way forward.
-By using [Aspose.Email for .NET](https://products.aspose.com/email/net/), you can convert EMAIL file format to HTML.
-After that, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render HTML to IMAGE.
+By using Aspose.Total for .NET, you can easily add EMAIL to IMAGE conversion features to your applications.
+This suite of APIs provides a comprehensive set of features for working with a wide range of file formats, including EMAIL and IMAGE.
+With Aspose.Email for .NET, you can convert EMAIL files to HTML, and with Aspose.Words for .NET, you can render HTML to an IMAGE.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}